‘General Hospital’ Spoilers: Julian Resurrected For Easter!

 General Hospital spoilers tease that the GH writers may be having a laugh when they bring back Julian Jerome (William deVry) from the dead.
-Not that anyone would mistake the Jerome mobster for a saint but it seems the timing to resurrect Julian is, ironically (and a bit hilariously) at Easter.
+Not that anyone would mistake the Jerome mobster for a saint, but it seems the timing to resurrect Julian is, ironically (and a bit hilariously) at Easter.
 It seems that Alexis Davis (Nancy Lee Grahn) may have a Good Friday and every day thereafter.

 Sam Wants Closure

-While it doesn’t seem that Sam Morgan (Kelly Monaco) cares if her dad Julian kicked the bucket or not, it’s clear to see his supposed death is taking a toll on her mom Alexis.
+While it doesn’t seem that Sam Morgan (Kelly Monaco) cares if her dad, Julian, kicked the bucket or not, it’s clear to see that his supposed death is taking a toll on her mom, Alexis.
 General Hospital spoilers tell us Sam confronts Alexis on the Friday, March 31 episode of General Hospital about her drinking.
-As we saw, Alexis fell off the wagon in spectacular style but now regrets diving back into the bottle.
+As viewers saw, Alexis fell off the wagon in spectacular style but now regrets diving back into the bottle.

 Sam decides they need to know the truth, one way or another, so Alexis doesn’t get mired down in grief and further wreck her life.
-General Hospital spoilers say on Monday, April 3, Sam decides to get closure on her dad’s fate then on Tuesday, April 4, Sam calls in Curtis Ashford (Donnell Turner) for an assist according to General Hospital spoilers from TV Source.
+General Hospital spoilers state that on Monday, April 3, Sam decides to get closure on her dad’s fate, then on Tuesday, April 4, Sam calls in Curtis Ashford (Donnell Turner) for an assist, according to General Hospital spoilers from TV Source.

 Curtis:She's beautiful,look at her